By Michael Lanza

 No. 3 Get Organized

-If the thought of packing up your gear for a weekend erects a mental hurdle to going, maybe you’ve created too much of a barrier for yourself.
+If the thought of packing up your gear for a weekend erects a mental hurdle to going, lower that hurdle.
 Get organized and efficient not just about packing for a trip, but also about storing gear after trips; having it ready to go helps you get out the door more quickly.
 Keep supplies like stove fuel and backpacking food on hand.
-That way, taking off for a night or two of camping or backpacking isn’t an ordeal.
+That way, taking off for a night or two of camping or backpacking doesn’t feel like mobilizing an army.

 No. 4 Be the Planner